 Similar Charges That Appear on Credit Card Statements

 The hum compben e mer charge is far from the only confusing billing descriptor.
 Insurance companies, subscription services, and payment processors frequently use abbreviated merchant names that leave cardholders baffled.
-If you have encountered other mystery charges, these guides may help:
+If you have encountered other mystery charges, these guides cover the same identification and dispute process:

 Sources & References

-- Humana Inc. — About Humana (Corporate Overview)
+- Humana Inc. — About Humana (Corporate Overview & Member Data)

 - Federal Trade Commission — Fair Credit Billing Act (Full Text)

-- Medicare.gov — Joining a Medicare Plan (Enrollment Periods)
+- Medicare.gov — Joining a Medicare Plan (Enrollment Periods & Deadlines)

 - AnnualCreditReport.com — Free Credit Reports (Federally Authorized)

-- Centers for Medicare & Medicaid Services (CMS) — Medicare Data
+- Centers for Medicare & Medicaid Services (CMS) — Medicare Enrollment & Plan Data

-- U.S. Securities and Exchange Commission — Humana Inc. SEC Filings
+- U.S. Securities and Exchange Commission — Humana Inc. 10-K Annual Filings

 Frequently Asked Questions